Severe Matted Cat Grooming in Portland

 What Causes Matting?

-Understand how undercoat compression, friction, moisture, and mobility loss create matting.
+How undercoat compression, friction, moisture, mobility change, and grooming failure create matting.

 Education